marcinzh/skutek/README.md

 ```
 The `fx` method is defined for both `Effectful` and `Handler` traits.

 The chain of `fx` method calls is a Builder Pattern.
-It has to be used to enumerate each *Effect* that is supposed to remain unhandled, before terminating the chain with `handle/handleWith` call.
+It has to be used to enumerate each *Effect* that is has to remain unhandled, before terminating the chain with `handle/handleWith` call.
 Otherwise, it's not supposed to typecheck.

 Also, the type passed to `fx` has to be single *Effect*.
 Passing an *Effect Stack* of length other than `1`, won't work.

 # Part II.
+1. Traversing
+1. Tagging
+1. Tag Conflicts
+1. Predefined Effects
+1. Defining you own Effect

 # Traversing